 There’s one GED Ready test for each of the four sub-exams, so four in total, that can be purchased at $6.99 each on the website GED.com.
 This means you’ll have to pay $28 on top of the online GED testing fee.

 Arizona GED price

 When taken at an Arizona test center, the price is $35 for each of the four GED subject tests or $140 for the complete GED battery.
 You can take and pay for the subtests one or more at a time.

 If you take the Online Proctored (OP) exam, each subtest will set you back $41, so your total GED testing cost will be $164.
 You should, however, also count the additional cost of the four GED Ready tests ($28), so your total amount will add up to $192.

 The four GED sub-exams are scored on a 100-200 scale.

 - College-Ready + Credit: 175-200

-The GED Test contains four separate tests (modules) that must be done entirely in a computer-based format and the four testing areas are Social Studies, Science, Mathematical Reasoning (Math), and Literacy (Reasoning through Language Arts-RLA).
+The GED exam contains four separate subtests (independent modules) that must be done entirely in a computer-based format.
+The four tests cover the following academic areas: Social Studies, Science, Mathematical Reasoning (Math), and Literacy (Reasoning through Language Arts-RLA).

-In Arizona, you don’t need to take a preparatory course first.
-It is advised though, that you get well-prepared by attending a GED prep class or following a really good prep course over the internet as the four GED tests have become pretty challenging.
+In Arizona, you don’t need to take a preparatory course first but it is advised that you get well-prepared by attending a GED prep class or learn from books available at your community library or the local book store.